 Dreaming of your next trip?

 Stay inspired for when the time is right.
 Get travel tips, news and deals sent straight to your inbox.

 Pastel-painted beach huts, seven miles of golden sands, landscaped Victorian parks, land trains, cliff lifts, and the world’s first (and only) pier-to-shore zip line, Bournemouth ticks all the boxes for a classic UK holiday by the seaside.
-Often warmer than the rest of the UK, with temperatures in July averaging at 17°C, you can cool off in the new seaside fountains or at one of the four Blue Flag beaches.
+Often warmer than the rest of the UK, with temperatures in July averaging at 17°C, it’s easily one of the best cities to visit in the UK for cool off in the new seaside fountains or at one of the four Blue Flag beaches.
 The only trouble is picking between Alum Chine, Durley Chine, Fisherman’s Walk or Southbourne.

 The Russell-Cotes art Gallery and museum.
 Housed in a spectacular Grade II listed villa at the top of East Cliff, the museum’s amazing art nouveau interiors and stained glass skylights mean you’ll leave with some share-worthy holiday snaps.
-Inside, you’ll find an acclaimed collection of Japanese ceramics as well as pre-raphaelite paintings – you can even book tickets for the Beyond the Brotherhood: The Pre-Raphaelite Legacy exhibition, which is showing until September.
+Inside, you’ll find an acclaimed collection of Japanese ceramics as well as Pre-Raphaelite paintings, and a new exhibition (until April 2021) of the gallery’s prized artworks seen through a new lockdown lens.
 The museum is open from 10am to 5pm Saturday, Sunday, Tuesday, and Wednesday, and it’s best to pre-book online, as visitor numbers are limited.
-An adult ticket will set you back £7.50 while for kids it’s £4 (and children under 5 go free).
+An adult ticket will set you back £7.50 while for kids and students it’s £3.63 (and children under 5 go free).